 In recent years, more and more doctors are recommending BOTOX injections to combat TMJ.
 While it is still considered an alternative approach, recent evidence has shown that BOTOX is extremely effective in reducing pain, headaches, jaw tension, and other TMJD symptoms.
 Patients that take this route usually find that everyday activities such as talking, eating, and swallowing are no longer a source of distress for them.

-BOTOX is administered directly into the ‘jaw elevator’ muscles.
+Our BOTOX for TMJ in Westchester is administered directly into the ‘jaw elevator’ muscles.
 For those with TMJD, these muscles are doing a lot more work than they are supposed to.
 The BOTOX injections prevent the muscles from overworking themselves.
 The treatment takes no more than 30 minutes and is usually spread out over a span of several sessions.

 Anybody struggling with the frustrating symptoms of TMJD will find substantial relief from BOTOX injections.
 Most find that, once their teeth grinding has stopped, they are now able to speak, chew, and swallow with ease.
 Naturally, it is also a great investment for dental health, as teeth grinding can have serious medical implications.
 While there are other options available, most TMJD patients find that nothing is as quick and effective as BOTOX.